Islam in Iraq: Religious cities

+Religious institutions and education

+Iraq is home to some of the oldest and most influential institutions of Islamic learning.
+Among these, the Shia seminary (hawza) in Najaf is regarded as one of the leading centers of Twelver Shia scholarship worldwide.
+The seminary traces its origins to the eleventh century and has educated numerous prominent clerics from Iraq, Iran, Lebanon, Pakistan, India, and other countries.
+Following the fall of Saddam Hussein's government in 2003, the Najaf hawza experienced significant growth, with the number of students increasing substantially as restrictions on religious education were lifted.

+The Najaf seminary is headed by senior maraji (sources of emulation), among whom Grand Ayatollah Ali al-Sistani has remained one of the most influential Shia religious authorities.
+Unlike the Iranian model of Wilayat al-Faqih, the Najaf school has traditionally emphasized political quietism, arguing that senior clerics should generally remain above direct partisan politics while providing moral and religious guidance on public affairs.

+Sunni Islam in Iraq has historically been administered through state-supported religious endowments (awqaf), which oversee mosques, religious schools, and charitable institutions.
+During the Ba'athist period, Sunni religious institutions were closely supervised by the state through the Ministry of Religious Endowments.
+Since 2003, Sunni religious administration has undergone significant restructuring, with separate Sunni and Shia endowment bodies managing their respective religious institutions.

 Demographics

 The data on the religious affiliation of Iraq's population is uncertain.
 95–99% of the population are Muslims.
-In 2020, the Association of Religion Data Archives (ARDA) estimated that 97% of Iraqis followed Islam, with 61% being Shia and 35% Sunni.
-An older estimate by the CIA World Factbook reported that 36–39% of Iraqis were Sunni Muslims and 61-64% were Shia Muslims.
+A 2015 estimate by the CIA World Factbook reported that 64-69% of Iraqis were Shia Muslims and 29–34% were Sunni Muslims.
 According to a 2011 survey by Pew Research, 51% of the Muslims identified as Shia and 42% as Sunni.
 David Smock of the United States Institute of Peace stated in 2003 that Shiites constituted about 55-60% of the Muslim population and Sunnis represented 35-40%.

 Iraqi Sunni Arabs mainly inhabit the provinces of Al-Anbar, Salah al-Din, Nineveh, Kirkuk, Diyala, and parts of Baghdad.
 Iraqi Sunni Arabs are split into multiple tribes, including Dulaim, Al-Bu Nasir, Al-Bu Nimr, Al-Ubaid, Otaibah, Shammar and Mutayr.